SJSUSpring21/Crime-and-Justice/README.md

 Idea 2:

-Look at available data sets and create a dashboard for US taxpayers which can answer important questions such as:
+Creating a dashboard for US taxpayers which can answer important questions such as:
 What is the  burden on taxpayers regarding firearm related crimes ?
 What is the burden on taxpayers for prisoners in private prison vs state prison?
 Impact of pending court cases on economy and taxpayers?, correlation with specific types of crime?